 The Real Cost Comparison

 That doesn't make Premiere a bad deal.
 Adobe ships continuous updates and you get After Effects round-tripping that Resolve can't match.
-But the math matters: Pulse Edit on free DaVinci Resolve pays for itself against a Premiere subscription in under two months, and the gap only widens after that.
+But the math matters: Pulse Edit on free DaVinci Resolve costs less per month than a Premiere subscription and adds beat-sync editing Premiere lacks — and there's no lock-in, cancel any time.

 When to Choose Pulse Edit

-• You're already in DaVinci Resolve, or willing to switch for one-time licensing
+- You're already in DaVinci Resolve, or willing to switch to run beat-sync on the free version

 When Premiere Pro Auto Edit Wins